Living-with-machines/CensusGeocoder/README.md

 Further documentation on I-CeM, including how it was created and the variables it contains can be found [here](https://www.essex.ac.uk/research-projects/integrated-census-microdata).

-The `historic-census-gb-geocoder` uses the following fields from these census files:
+The `CensusGeocoder` uses the following fields from these census files:

 *England and Wales only